 The Junonia (Scaphella junonia) is unmistakable with it’s ivory colored background that is covered with somewhat rectangular spots and splotches.
 According to my reference book, roughly one Junonia is found each day on Sanibel Island, Florida.
 This species lives in deep water on coral reefs off shore.

-The Lion’s Paw shell (Nodipecten nodosus) can be as large as 6 inches across.
-It’s a scallop shell with bumpy ridges and bright coloring of deep orange or reddish orange.
-The ridges are wider than what is usually found on other scallop shells, and the shell can also be much larger.
-(The common Kittenpaw shell also has wide ridges but is a much smaller shell, and is widely found on the beaches of Florida.)
+The Lion’s Paw shell (Nodipecten nodosus) is coveted by collectors.
+It can be as large as 6 inches across.
+Large shells are often what people want.
+It’s a scallop shell (see my scallops in the photo below) with bumpy ridges and bright coloring of deep orange or reddish orange.
+An outstanding feature of the Lion’s Paw is the widely spaced ridges.
+(The common Kittenpaw shell also has wide ridges but is a much smaller shell, and is widely found on some beaches of Florida.)

 The “i love shelling” blog lists these three shells as the Elite Three Shells to find on Sanibel and the writer should know – she lives there – and does a lot of shelling and blogging about her finds.

 Children are just naturally inquisitive and at the beach they are bound to continuously run up to you with a new treasure in hand.
 Mom, look what I found!
 I always had a bucket ready to hold the shells, broken and whole, that my children had discovered while digging moats and building castles in the sand.
 Children have an innocent and unique way of looking at everything.
 They don’t bypass the ordinary as we adults might do, because everything to them is Continue reading Mom, Look What I Found!
 Get the Bucket→

 Sanibel and Captiva Islands on Florida’s Gulf coast is a popular tourist destination for the serious seashell collector.
 It is possible to find some quite rare shells there, and it’s impossible to not find any.
 Some of the beaches on Sanibel Island are nothing but shells!